vinayraghu1c/Caffe_Sales_Analysis_Excel/README.md

 Developed entirely in Excel with **Pivot Tables**, **Power Query**, and **Slicers**, this interactive dashboard allows business stakeholders to understand their sales trends and top-performing products quickly.

+The analysis is based on approximately **150,000 transaction records** .

 ---

 ## Dataset Structure